fe-data/fe-tracking/docs/getting-started/settings.rst

 General settings
 ----------------

-Share track link
-  Invitation format of the track which can be shared via e.g. email, WHhtsApp, Signal, ...
-  The **{event}** keyword is replaced by the name of the event and **{link}** by the actual share link.
-  If a user clicks the link, the share will added to the ``Shared tracks`` of the App.
-  If the App is not installed, the user will be asked to install the App.

 Audio silence period
   Android only.
 If the sound output is set to bluetooth, some phones may skip the first part of the spoken text.